gupta-himanshu/scala-for-beginners/Important-Points.md

    d.
 A for loop with a yield expression and a guard is translated to a withFilter
       method call on the collection, followed by a map method call.

+43. Using a for loop with a yield statement is known as a for comprehension.